backtraxe/backtraxe.github.io/posts/an-empirical-evaluation-of-generic-convolutional-and-recurrent-networks-for-sequence-modeling/index.md

-# 论文研读 An Empirical Evaluation of Generic Convolutional and Recurrent Networks for Sequence Modeling
+# An Empirical Evaluation of Generic Convolutional and Recurrent Networks for Sequence Modeling

 description